tukl-msd/median.demonstrator/README.md

+# **PROJECT MOVED**
+This project orignally hosted on https://github.com/tukl-msd/median.demonstrator has now moved an is no longer maintained in this location.
+Please go to https://gitlab.rhrk.uni-kl.de/EIT/ZynqVision/eit.zynqvision.main for the latest version.

 # Median filter demonstrator on ZynqBerry

 Please read this carefully before you clone this repository to save time and disk space.